 GI insertion prepends the SC symbol block with guard interval defined as a π/2-BPSK modulated Golay sequence; see 30.5.8.2.

-Golay builder builds π/2-BPSK modulated Ga and Gb Golay sequences comprising the L-STF, L- CEF, EDMG-STF, EDMG-CEF, and TRN units; see 30.10.
+Preamble builder builds π/2-BPSK modulated Ga and Gb Golay sequences comprising the L-STF, L- CEF, EDMG-STF, and EDMG-CEF fields; see 30.10.

 Spatial mapper maps space-time streams to transmit chains.
-This may include one of the following:
+This may include one of the followings; see 30.5.9.2 (Spatial mapping):

-Direct mapping: Constellation points from each space-time stream are mapped directly into the transmit chains (one-to-one mapping).
+Direct mapping: constellation points from each space-time stream are mapped directly into the transmit chains .

+Indirect mapping: constellation points from each space-time stream are mapped to each transmit chain.

 Digital beamforming: each vector of constellation points from all of the space-time streams is multiplied by a matrix of steering vectors to produce the input to the transmit chains.

 Cyclic shift (CSD) insertion prevents the signal transmission from unintentional beamforming.
-A cyclic shift is specified per transmitter chain for non-EDMG duplicate PPDU transmission.
+A cyclic shift is specified per transmitter chain for non-EDMG duplicate PPDU transmission; see 30.5.3.3.1 (Pre-EDMG fields of PPDU transmission).

 Pulse shaping performs convolution of constellation points with shape filter impulse response with possible sampling rate change.
 For duplicate channel transmission, pulse shaping may include a relative time delay between the primary and secondary channels.
 The exact definition of shape filter impulse response is out of scope of this standard and is implementation specific.